About¶

 pool: mysuperdatastore

-The following parameters are specific to vsphere:
+The following parameters are specific to Vsphere:

-- cluster
+cluster

-- datacenter: Defaults to Default
+Defaults to Defaultfiltervms

-- isofolder: Optional folder where to keep ISOs
+Optional folder where to keep ISOsdvs

-- timeout: Defaults to 1800.
-Custom connectionPooltimeout
+Defaults to 3600.
+Custom connectionPooltimeoutforce_pool

 Note that pool in Vsphere context refers to datastore.